bangtoven/CryptoComposer/README.md

 // TODO

-- google analytics
 - documents
 - comments
-- test on other device
+- test on other device (with phone)
 - video
+- google analytics
+- polygon

 ## Idea